AmazeeLabs/frontify/README.md

 - Generates a thumbnail for the Media entity on Media creation
 - When inserting with the Media Library, optionally deduplicate media entities per media type
 - Validation constraint to prevent to add multiple times in the global media library if deduplicate is enabled
+- Optionally disable the possibility to add media entities in the global media library, per media type
 - Isolates mime type groups for Frontify assets, just as Drupal does (Frontify Image, Frontify Document, Frontify Video)
 - Moves the `alt text` field in a generic json field with other metadata, so it's not specific to images and the field type can be used for Video, Documents, ...